rafalp/Misago/docs/developers/posting_process.rst

 Interrupting posting process from middleware
 ============================================

-Middlewares can always interrupt (and rollback) posting process during ``pre_save`` phrase by raising :py:class:`misago.threads.posting.PostingInterruptPostingInterrupt` exception with error message as its only argument.
+Middlewares can always interrupt (and rollback) posting process during ``pre_save`` phrase by raising :py:class:`misago.threads.posting.PostingInterrupt` exception with error message as its only argument.

 All ``PostingInterrupt`` raised outside that phrase will be escalated to ``ValueError`` that will result in 500 error response from Misago.
 However as this will happen inside database transaction, there is chance that no data loss has occured during that.